Entanglement Polytopes: Multiparticle Entanglement from Single-Particle Information: Supplementary Text

 Let us briefly digress to discuss this generic entanglement polytope, which we shall denote by $\Delta$.
 Clearly,

 the set of possible local eigenvalues of an arbitrary pure quantum state (not restricted to any particular entanglement class).
 The problem of computing this polytope is known as the \emph{one-body quantum marginal problem} in quantum information theory and as the one-body $N$-representability problem in quantum chemistry \cite{colemanyukalov00}.
 Its convexity has been noted in \cite{christandlmitchison06,daftuarhayden04,klyachko04}, and it has been solved by combining the invariant-theoretic characterization of $\Delta$ with some Schubert calculus and geometric invariant theory \cite{klyachko04,daftuarhayden04,klyachko06}; see also \cite{christandldorankousidisetal12} for a different approach relying solely on symplectic geometry.
 In the case of $N$ qubits, a complete solution has been obtained in \cite{higuchisudberyszulc03}.
+More generally, the way in which properties of the global state manifest in local correlations has also been studied in the literature \cite{lindenpopescuwootters02,wuerflingeretal12}.

+As remarked above, convexity and invariant-theoretic descriptions can be established for arbitrary $G$-stable irreducible subvarieties $X \subseteq \PP(\mathcal H)$, not only for orbit closures \cite{brion87}.
+For instance, we may choose $X$ to be a \emph{Segr\'{e} variety}, i.e., the set of states which are biseparable with respect to a fixed bipartition of the $N$ subsystems (see \autoref{sec:genuine} below for an example).